 - Don’t think of scholarships as just for school.
 You’ve received money to be applied to tuition, but this also means that you’re not spending your own money, and you can save it for a rainy day.
 A few hundred may seem useless against a year’s tuition, but look at it as money you have to pay the babysitter or order take-out on nights that you have class.

-- Build your class schedule around the schedule that your family and you have created together.
+- Build your class schedule around the schedule that you and your family have created together.
 If you work in the morning and take care of the kids in the afternoon, try to schedule evening classes once or twice a week, or consider your online options.

 - Get to know a couple of babysitters just in case.
 If you’re lucky, this person won’t mind staying late or arriving early.
 Be sure to print out a copy of your schedule and emergency contact information.
 Websites like care.com and sittercity.com can help you connect with potential babysitters if you can't find any options on your own.